forestgrape/coronavirus/7_social/controlling.md

 ### Home-Lock Down
 A general curfew is a radical measure.
 It reduces contacts and makes it easier to enforce a ban on entering foreign indoor rooms.
-This measure was mainly used in Winter/Spring 2020 when the information about SARS-CoV-2 was more limited and transmission less known.
+This measure was mainly used in Winter/Spring 2020 when the information about SARS-CoV-2 was limited and transmission unclear.
 It has very severe drawbacks compared to [outdoor days](#outdoor-days):
 * few or no movement for a longer time is not good for health and also increases the risk for severe Covid.
 * it may increase Covid-19 transmission within residential blocks since most are forced to stay indoors.
 Especially when doing indoor sports a lot of air is in- and exhaled and so possibly infectious aerosol which puts fellow occupants and neighbors in the same building at risk.
 It's loose loose.
 * being locked at home often has negative psychological effects.

-A curfew at night has some use cases e.g. preventing private parties but in most situations softer measures are enough e.g. [Reduction of Nightlife](#reduction-of-nightlife).
+A curfew at night is less radical and was sometimes used e.g. to prevent private parties but in nearly all situations softer measures are more adequate e.g. [Reduction of Nightlife](#reduction-of-nightlife).

 ### Financial Support